MaireadKelly/cake-it-easy-1/draftREADME.md

 7. **Testing Deployed Version**:
    - Navigate to the deployed URL and ensure all functionality matches the development environment.
-   - Test user registration, basket, checkout, and profile management.
+   - Test user registration, bag, checkout, and profile management.
    - Verify the homepage displays featured cakes and categories correctly.
    - Test adding and customizing products from the `products` app.